Our Family Of Law

-Madlin graduated from University of Saskatchewan College of Law this June and is excited to begin articles with our firm.
+Madlin graduated from University of Saskatchewan College of Law in 2016 and completed her articles at Richmond Nychuk in 2017.
 She is fluent in both Spanish and English, and can converse in Portuguese and Cree.
-Madlin expects to establish a litigation practice with primary focus on family and criminal matters.
+Madlin's litigation practice has a primary focus on family matters.

 In her free time, Madlin enjoys singing, songwriting, producing, and performing.

 Ms. Moser earned a Bachelor of Arts Degree from the University of Toronto in 1990 and went on to graduate with distinction from the University of Saskatchewan College of Law in 1993.
 Prior to articling, Ms. Moser worked at the Federal Department of Justice and Office of the Attorney General of Canada in Ottawa, where she was an assistant to the Special Policy Advisor to the Minister.